OUR TEAMDiversity that wins.

 Before joining ALG, Dorothy worked at Pew Research Center doing international issue polling.
 She has experience polling in every region of the world on issues ranging from economics and climate change to elections and U.S. foreign policy.

 In the past, Dorothy completed a Fulbright grant in Akhaltsikhe, Georgia and worked with good governance organizations in D.C. and New York.
 She graduated summa cum laude from Binghamton University with a degree in Political Science and History.

 Oren Savir is a Junior Associate at ALG Research, where he assists in all aspects of the polling process as well as data visualization and mapping.
 Oren is deeply interested in demography and societal change over time, and enjoys discovering new information about the electorate while helping to elect Democrats around the country.

 Prior to joining ALG, Oren took a tour through the legal and advertising industries.
 His entry into political work came through volunteering with grassroots reform clubs in Brooklyn.
 He earned his B.A. in History and Economics from Rutgers University and enjoys reading history, studying new languages, and boxing.

 Saporsha is a native of Brewton, Alabama.
-She moved to Montgomery, Alabama to attend Auburn University at Montgomery, where she graduated Summa Cum Laude with a BA in Communication.
-As a project coordinator, it is her job to help the ALG team prepare projects to enter the field and monitor their progress once there.
+She moved to Montgomery, Alabama to attend Auburn University at Montgomery, where she graduated Summa Cum Laude with a B.A. in Communication.
+As Fielding Manager, it is her job to help the ALG team prepare projects to enter the field and monitor their progress once there.